sirech/homepage2/src/pages/articles/2019-05-27-mock-verification-in-kotlin/index.md

 description: "When working with Kotlin you might need to build some non trivial mocks that need to be verified.
 Here is how to do it by combining MockK and Atrium"
 ---

 I have been working with [Kotlin](https://kotlinlang.org/) a lot lately.
 It is a really awesome language.
-Elegant, powerful and succint, it fixes most of the annoyances that I had with _Java_, yet it keeps a certain amount of familiarity that allows the transition from it to be very manageable.
+Elegant, powerful and succinct, it fixes most of the annoyances that I had with _Java_, yet it keeps a certain amount of familiarity that allows the transition from it to be very manageable.

 Anyhow, I found myself recently having to build a filter in [SpringBoot](https://spring.io/) that I wanted to test.
 For that I needed to use both a mock and verify that behavior at the same time. _Kotlin_ is evolving quite fast and there are plenty of alternatives to choose from.
 I will show how to do this with two excellent libraries, [MockK](https://mockk.io/), and [Atrium](https://docs.atriumlib.org/).

 <!--more-->

-# MockK and Atrium, a powerful combo
+## MockK and Atrium, a powerful combo

 In the short time that I have been developing _Kotlin_, I've noticed a pattern.
 Whenever you need something not provided in the standard library, you tend to start by using the existing _Java_ library that you are familiar with.
 Then, at some point, you figure out there is a native _Kotlin_ library that leverages the features from the language better.